 existing Lagoon Valley.

-roam near a pride of lions that will be seen perched atop tall, rocky
+Sable antelope roam near a pride of lions that can be seen perched atop tall, rocky

 outcroppings.
 Skyfari riders will need to look up to see these majestic